 Abstract

 The gut bacterial community prevents many pathogens from colonizing the intestine.
 Previous studies have associated specific bacteria with clearing Clostridioides difficile colonization across different community perturbations.
 However, those bacteria alone have been unable to clear C. difficile colonization.
-To elucidate the changes necessary to clear colonization, we compared the changes in bacterial abundance between communities able and unable to clear C. difficile colonization.
+To elucidate the changes necessary to clear colonization, we compared differences in bacterial abundance between communities able and unable to clear C. difficile colonization.
 We treated mice with titrated doses of antibiotics prior to C. difficile challenge which resulted in no colonization, colonization and clearance, or persistent colonization.
 Previously, we observed that clindamycin-treated mice were susceptible to colonization but spontaneously cleared C. difficile.
-Therefore, we investigated whether mice treated with other antibiotics would show the same result.
-We found reduced doses of cefoperazone and streptomycin permitted colonization and then clearance of C. difficile.
-In mice able to clear colonization, we found each antibiotic caused specific community changes and resulted in different predicted interactions with C. difficile.
+Therefore, we investigated whether other antibiotics would show the same result.
+We found reduced doses of cefoperazone and streptomycin permitted colonization and clearance of C. difficile.
+Mice that cleared colonization had antibiotic-specific community changes and predicted interactions with C. difficile.
 Clindamycin treatment led to a bloom in populations related to Enterobacteriaceae.
 Clearance of C. difficile was concurrent with the reduction of those blooming populations and the restoration of community members related to the Porphyromonadaceae and Bacteroides.
-Cefoperazone created a susceptible community characterized by a drastic reduction in the community diversity, interactions, and a sustained increase in abundance of many facultative anaerobes, including Enterobacteriaceae.
+Cefoperazone created a susceptible community characterized by a drastic reduction in the community diversity, interactions, and a sustained increase in abundance of many facultative anaerobes.
 Lastly, clearance in streptomycin-treated mice was associated with the recovery of multiple members of the Porphyromonadaceae, with little overlap in the specific Porphyromonadaceae observed in the clindamycin treatment.
 Further elucidation of how C. difficile colonization is cleared from different gut bacterial communities will improve C. difficile infection treatments.

 Importance

-The community of microorganisms, known as the microbiota, in our intestines prevents pathogens, such as C. difficile, from establishing themselves and causing infection.
-This is known as colonization resistance.
-However, when a person takes antibiotics, their gut microbiota is disturbed.
-This disruption allows C. difficile to colonize.
+The community of microorganisms, known as the microbiota, in our intestines prevents pathogens, such as C. difficile, from colonizing and causing infection.
+However, antibiotics can disturb the gut microbiota, which allows C. difficile to colonize.
 C. difficile infections (CDI) are primarily treated with antibiotics, which frequently leads to recurrent infections because the microbiota have not yet returned to a resistant state.
-The infection cycle often ends when the fecal microbiota from a presumed resistant person are transplanted into the susceptible person.
-Although this treatment is highly effective, we do not understand the mechanism of resistance.
-We hope to improve the treatment of CDI through elucidating how the bacterial community eliminates C. difficile colonization.
-We found C. difficile was able to colonize susceptible mice but was spontaneously eliminated in an antibiotic-treatment specific manner.
+The recurrent infection cycle often ends when the fecal microbiota from a presumed resistant person are transplanted into the susceptible person.
+Although this treatment is highly effective, we do not understand the mechanism.
+We hope to improve the treatment of CDI through elucidating how the bacterial community eliminates CDI.
+We found C. difficile colonized susceptible mice but was spontaneously eliminated in an antibiotic-treatment specific manner.
 These data indicate each community had different requirements for clearing colonization.
 Understanding how different communities clear colonization will reveal targets to improve CDI treatments.

 Introduction